-1. Integrity Location Enter the site at which the integrity is being run.
+1. Integrity Location

+Enter the site at which the integrity is being run.
 Values are:

-1: Source site.

-2: Target site.
+- 1: Source site. - 2: Target site.

-2. Integrity Status Enter I to force the integrity to fail if the system does not find previous consolidation balances.
-Do not set the processing option to I for the first period in which you create consolidations because the system will not find previous balances for comparison.
+2. Integrity Status

+Enter 1 to force the integrity to fail if the system does not find previous consolidation balances.
+Do not set the processing option to 1 for the first period in which you create consolidations because the system does not find previous balances for comparison.

-If you leave this processing option blank, a message prints on the report if a previous balance is not found, but it will not cause an error condition or integrity failure.
+If you leave this processing option blank, a message prints on the report if a previous balance is not found, but it does not cause an error condition or integrity failure.

-Running the Consolidated Balance Sheet Report
+34.10.12 Running the Consolidated Balance Sheet Report